 Jane is happy.
 Carlos is happy.
 The example.com folks are happy.
 Everyone is happy.

-It should be clear then, that browser caching provides a significant performance benefit by avoiding costly network requests.
-It also helps an application scale by reducing the traffic to a website's origin infrastructure.
+It should be clear then, that browser caching provides a significant performance benefit by avoiding costly network requests (though there are always edge cases).
+It also helps an application scale by reducing the traffic to a website’s origin infrastructure.
 Server caching also significantly reduces the load on the underlying application.

 Caching benefits both the end users (they get their web pages quickly) and the companies serving the web pages (reducing the load on their servers).
 Caching really is a win-win!

 Web architectures typically involve multiple tiers of caching.
-There are four main places ('caching entities') where caching can occur:
+There are four main places or caching entities where caching can occur:

 - An end user’s web browser.